Super-NES/beautiful-jekyll/index.md

 ---
 ### Version Vector

 However, one drawback to UDP is that it does not guarantee in-order packet delivery.
-Therefore, our messages may be received in a different order than they were sent.
+Therefore, our messages may be received in a different order than when they were sent.
 This presents a problem.
 What if a user receives a delete message before it receives the message to actually insert that character?

 <figure>
   <center>